What Exactly is the VA Loan?

-This can get very interesting because you can also put no money down on a 2, 3 or even 4 unit property, as long as it falls within the county loan limits.
+This can get very interesting because you can also put no money down on a 2, 3 or even 4 unit property.

 This would allow you to live in one unit, and rent out the others, allowing you to subsidize a portion of the mortgage with renters.
 This is often called “househacking” and can become a very good investment under the right circumstances.

 Certain types of loans have pre-payment penalties.
 This is because lenders miss out on the ability to collect interest payments if loans are paid back too quickly.
 Rest easy.
 VA loans never have this type of penalty.

 Con: The Funding Fee

 Ok, so no private mortgage insurance doesn’t necessarily mean no additional fees associated with a VA Loan.

 In a sense, this is sort of a substitute for PMI.
 It kind of negates calling no PMI a Pro.

 VA loans have a funding fee as part of closing costs.
 It means, in most cases, you will pay at least 2.3% of the loan as a fee at closing.
 This can end up being pretty significant.